 The Columbus Museum

-Equal parts art and regional history museum, The Columbus Museum is the second largest general museum in the state, with a diverse collection that tells the story of the city and region, but exhibits from both its archives of over 14,000 pieces and works of art showcased from renowned collections from around the world, make the Museum a cultural center like no other.
+Equal parts art and regional history museum, The Columbus Museum is the second largest art museum in the state, with a diverse collection that tells the story of the city and region, but exhibits from both its archives of over 14,000 pieces and works of art showcased from renowned collections from around the world, make the Museum a cultural center like no other.